tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_5.md

                 }
 ```

+Note: the _abuse_ of bidirectional references and so multiple streams transactions will be gradually reduced.
+The benefit of bidirectional references is that it is easier to query the state of an aggregate without needing to scan multiple streams.
+By adopting details view (and caches for details views) it is possible to avoid most of the bidirectional references.

 In the following example, the enrollment is a single object type that register enrollments in a single stream (a more conventional approach):
 ```fsharp
         member this.CreateEnrollment (studentId: StudentId) (courseId: CourseId) =